Jhon-crypt/notaries-client/README.md

 #### For Notaries

 1. **Registration**
-   - Visit the signup page
+   - Visit the signup page at `/signup`
    - Select "Notary" as your role
    - **Step 1**: Enter personal information (name, email, phone)
    - **Step 2**: Enter notary credentials: